No, You Cannot Eradicate a Fetish

-The field of sexology is still in its infancy, and so its application is uneven and rife with regional and individual biases, largely due to general sex phobia and a subsequent lack of empirical research within the field.
+The field of sexology is still in its infancy, and so its application is uneven and rife with regional and individual biases, largely due to general sex phobia and a lack of empirical research within the field.
 A few years ago, an online debate I was privy to illustrates the intense discrepancies within the field.
 The discussion in question concerned whether or not it is possible to eradicate a fetish.
-Most respondents were in agreement that, like a sexual orientation, eradicating a sexual fetish is not only not possible, but particularly in fetishes that cause no harm, even unethical.
+Most respondents were in agreement that, as with a sexual orientation, eradicating a sexual fetish is not only impossible but, particularly in fetishes that cause no harm, can even be unethical.

 One clinician, however, stated not only that eradicating a fetish is possible, but then went on to describe exactly how (he/she believes) it is done.
-The methodology described was so disturbing, however, that I felt it necessary to challenge the ideas presented and to present both his/her perspective as well as my response here on my blog as a cautionary tale to individuals who may have questions regarding their own sexuality so that they know what to avoid in therapy.
-I have eliminated any details that could reveal any identifying characteristics.
+The methodology described was so disturbing, however, that I felt it necessary to challenge the ideas presented and to present both his/her perspective as well as my response here on my blog as a cautionary tale to individuals who may have questions regarding their own sexuality, so that they know what to avoid in therapy.
+I have eliminated any identifying details.

 Below is what the clinician wrote in support of fetish eradication.
 I am italicizing the most objectionable aspects: